amiremohamadi/Crun/README.md

 > A simple script to run cpp files easier and faster (using g++)

-I realy had a fool problem with my favorite IDE to comile and run cpp files so i write this script for my own!
+I realy had a fool problem with my favorite IDE to comile and run cpp files so i wrote this script for my own!
 It may help others who have same problem :)

 ## How to use